hpi-swa-teaching/MusicBrainzForSqueak/packages/MusicBrainz-Core.package/MBTrack.class/README.md

-A MBTrack is the MusicBrainzForSqueak representation of MusicBrainz' track class.
+A MBTrack is the simplified MusicBrainzForSqueak representation of MusicBrainz' track class.

 Instance Variables
 	albumEntity:	MBAlbum